 Fear takes us further than we want to go and keeps us longer than we want to stay.

-Fear underlies almost all emotions, disappointment, sadness, motivation, anger, even fear of getting angry.
-Because fear dominates our lives, this list is 5 ways to dominate that FEAR.
+Fears underline almost all emotions, disappointment, sadness, motivation, anger, even getting angry.
+Because it dominates our lives, this list is 5 ways to kill that FEAR.

 It was the impetus to produce my latest film & eBook NO FEAR: A Simple Guide to Mental Toughness.